se3d3r/guacamole-docker-creator/README.md

-## Setting up a Guacamole Jump-Server with Docker and MySQL
+## Setting up a Apache Guacamole Jump-Server with Docker and MySQL

 ## Requirements
 docker & docker-compose